michael-elly/StringTableDemo/README.md

 ```

-And the output will look like
+And the output will look like:
 <pre>
   # A   B                     C     D
   - --- --------------------- ----- --